A multi tool that every angler carries, or at least should carry, is a good pair of pliers.

 If you find yourself having a rough day on the water, and feel like you pliers are going to waste, then you could always use them as a bottle opener.

-Pliers are primarily used for assisting the angler in removing hooks that are too tough to pull out by hand, or, if removing the hook by hand would cause the angler to be injured.
+Pliers are primarily used for assisting the angler in removing hooks that are too tough to pull out by hand (sometimes you just need an actual hook remover), or, if removing the hook by hand would cause the angler to be injured.
 Safety for yourself and the fish are priorities when on the water.

 On top of hook removal, they can also: